eclipse-openj9/openj9-website/benchmark/daytrader3.md

 1. Ahead-Of-Time (AOT) enabled: Options `-Xshareclasses -Xscmx60M -Xscmaxaot8M`
 2. AOT and JIT compiler optimizations: Options `-Xshareclasses -Xscmx60M -Xscmaxaot8M -Xquickstart`

 When AOT was enabled, the values set reflect the default settings in OpenLiberty.
-All performance numbers with AOT enabled were collected with a shared class cache populated by a previous 'cold' run, which was excluded from the measurements.
+All performance numbers with AOT enabled were collected with a shared class cache populated by a previous 'cold' run, which is not included in the measurements.

 To run OpenLiberty with OpenJDK9 (either with HotSpot or OpenJ9) the following options were added to the Java command line: